opengisch/QgisModelBaker/docs/docs/user_guide/import_workflow.md

   Relations of grouped layers will be *created* but the widgets are *not applied* to the form.

+!!!
+Note
+    As well you can optimize projects created with *smart1inheritance*.
+There it only appends the relevant type-values to the `t_type` dropdown box in the form, when ***Hide unused base class types*** is selected.
+A "grouping" optimization does not make sense for *smart1inheritance*.

 For more information about the optimization of extended models, see the [corresponding chapter](../../background_info/extended_models_optimization).

 ## 8. OID Values